keychera/panas.reload/README.md

 WIP

 some notes for later:
-- issues in determining reloadable urls
 - currently file watching only one folder
-- unicode characters might break on reload (this might be incomplete encoding information issue in http response but is still under investigation)
-- planning to make this usable in Clojure JVM, as well as making this work with other server (currently locked)
+- planning to make this usable in Clojure JVM, as well as making this work with other server (current impl locked to httpkit server but personally I am using this same but tweaked code on JVM with ring-jetty and works pretty well)
 - css refresh currently select all `link` tag that is `type="text/css"` and have `title` attribute (initial reasoning: so we can differentiate which css to reload)

 ## How it works